Children's Hospital is part of the UPMC family.

 A blood test called an anti-nuclear antibody (ANA) may show high levels in patients with lupus.
 However, a positive blood test alone would not make the diagnosis of lupus, as many healthy people have a positive ANA test without having lupus.
 The diagnosis is made usually when there is a positive blood test along with a child’s medical history, reported symptoms, and a physical examination.

-At Children’s Hospital of Pittsburgh of UPMC, our physicians make a diagnosis of lupus based on the child’s overall health and symptoms.
+At UPMC Children's Hospital of Pittsburgh, our physicians make a diagnosis of lupus based on the child’s overall health and symptoms.
 If symptoms are mild, nonsteroidal anti-inflammatory medications may be used for joint pain.
 Other treatment may include:

 Children with lupus are initially seen by a rheumatologist in the Division of Pediatric Rheumatology at Children’s Hospital.
 Other specialists such as nephrologists (kidney), dermatologists (skin), and ophthalmologists (eye) may be consulted depending on the child’s symptoms.